prescient-design/lobster/README.md

 **L**anguage m**O**dels for **B**iological **S**equence **T**ransformation and **E**volutionary **R**epresentation

 ## A language model library for rapid pre-training from scratch.
-`lobster` is a language model library for proteins and other biological sequences.
-Led by [Nathan Frey](https://github.com/ncfrey), [Taylor Joren](github.com/taylormjs), Aya Ismail, and [Allen Goodman](https://github.com/0x00b1), with many valuable contributions from [Contributors](docs/contributors.md) across [Prescient Design](https://www.gene.com/scientists/our-scientists/prescient-design).
+`lobster` is a "batteries included" language model library for proteins and other biological sequences.
+Led by [Nathan Frey](https://github.com/ncfrey), [Taylor Joren](github.com/taylormjs), Aya Ismail, and [Allen Goodman](https://github.com/0x00b1), with many valuable contributions from [Contributors](docs/contributors.md) across [Prescient Design, Genentech](https://www.gene.com/scientists/our-scientists/prescient-design).

 This repository contains code and access to pre-trained language models for biological sequence data.

 <p align="center">
 <img src="assets/lobster.jpeg" width=200px>
 </p>

+## Notice: Alpha Release
+This is an alpha release.
+The API is subject to change and the documentation is incomplete.

+## Why you should use LOBSTER
+* LOBSTER is built for pre-training models quickly from scratch.
+It is "batteries included" This is most useful if you need to control the pre-training data mixture and embedding space, or want to experiment with novel pre-training objectives and fine-tuning strategies.
+* LOBSTER is a living, open-source library that will be periodically updated with new pre-trained models from the [Frey Lab](https://github.com/ncfrey) at [Prescient Design, Genentech](https://www.gene.com/scientists/our-scientists/prescient-design).
+The Frey Lab works on real therapeutic molecule design problems and LOBSTER models and capabilities reflect the demands of real-world drug discovery campaigns.
+* LOBSTER is built on [yeji](https://github.com/0x00b1/yeji/tree/main), a standard library for biological research, and integrated with [cortex](https://github.com/prescient-design/cortex/tree/main), a modular framework for multitask modeling, guided generation, and multi-modal models.

 ## Citations
 If you use the code and/or models, please cite: